ScanMountGoat/xc3_lib/xc3_gltf/README.md

 The shader database parameter is optional but highly recommended since the fallback texture assignments do not support channel packing of temp textures.
 The database parameter will default to `xc_combined.bin` in the executable directory if not specified.

-Windows users can simply drag and drop a supported input files onto the executable to export as `.glb` with defaults for remaining arguments.
+The output will default to the first input file with the extension changed to `.glb`.
+This enables Windows users to simply drag and drop supported input files onto the executable to export as `.glb` with defaults for remaining arguments.

 `xc3_gltf --help`
 `xc3_gltf "Xeno 2 Dump/map/ma02a.wismhd" --output map.gltf --database xc2.bin`